tjko/fanpico/commands.md

 ```

 #### SYStem:SPI
+Enable or disable SPI bus (on boards that have "SPI" connector).
+Reason to enable SPI bus would be to connect LCD panel on the SPI connector.

-Enable or disable SPI bus (on connector J18).
-When SPI bus is enabled I22 (OLED display) and Serial TTL connectors cannot be used
+NOTE!
+On 0804D boards, when SPI bus is enabled I2C (OLED display) and Serial (TTL) connectors cannot be used
 as these share pins with the SPI bus.
-Reason to enable SPI bus would be to connect LCD panel on the J18 connector.

 Example (enable SPI bus):
 ```